Political Polarization in the American Public

 The landline sample is first weighted by household size to account for the fact that people in larger households have a lower probability of being selected.
 In addition, the combined landline and cellphone sample is weighted to adjust for the overlap of the landline and cell frames (since people with both a landline and cellphone have a greater probability of being included in the sample), including the relative size of each frame and each sample.

 The sample is then weighted to population parameters using an iterative technique that matches gender, age, education, race, Hispanic origin and nativity, region, population density and telephone usage.
 The population parameters for gender, age, education, race/ethnicity and region are from the Census Bureau’s 2012 American Community Survey (ACS) one-year estimates, and the parameter for population density is from the 2010 U.S. Census.
-The parameter for telephone usage (landline only, cellphone only, both landline and cellphone) is based on extrapolations from the 2013 National Health Interview Survey.
+The parameter for telephone usage (landline only, cellphone only, both landline and cellphone) is based on extrapolations from the January-June 2013 National Health Interview Survey.
 The specific weighting parameters are: gender by age, gender by education, age by education, race/ethnicity (including Hispanic origin and nativity), region, density and telephone usage; non-Hispanic whites are also balanced on age, education and region.
 The weighting procedure simultaneously balances the distributions of all weighting parameters.
 The final weights are trimmed to prevent individual cases from having a disproportionate influence on the final results.

 Weighting cannot eliminate every source of nonresponse bias.
 Nonetheless, properly-conducted public opinion polls have a good record of obtaining unbiased samples.